earthly/earthly/docs/ci-integration/overview.md

 Don't forget to run `earthly bootstrap` when you are done to finish configuration!

-### Container Images
+### Option 2

-Earthly currently offers two official images:
+If a local installation isn't possible, Earthly currently offers two official images:

 - [`earthly/earthly`](https://hub.docker.com/r/earthly/earthly), which is a 1-stop shop.
 It includes a built-in `earthly-buildkitd` daemon, and accepts a target to be built as a parameter.
 It requires a mount for your source code, and an accessible `DOCKER_HOST`.
 - [`earthly/buildkitd`](https://hub.docker.com/r/earthly/buildkitd), which is the same `earthly-buildkitd` container that `earthly` will run on your host.
 This is useful in more advanced configurations, such as sharing a single `buildkitd` machine across many workers, or isolating the privileged parts of builds.
-See [this Kubernetes configuration](https://github.com/earthly/ci-examples/blob/main/kubernetes/buildkit.yaml) for an example.
+[It's still experimental, but you can find out more about how to do it here.](./remote-buildkit.md).

 If you need to provide additional configuration or tools, [consider building your own image for CI](build-an-earthly-ci-image.md).